-Interested students should submit their application and \$125 application fee.
+Interested students should submit their application and \$50 non-refundable application fee.
 Please note that incomplete applications will not be considered for admission.
 After submitting their complete application, prospective students will be notified within 30 days that either: 1) they are being invited to complete the second part of the admissions process by scheduling a 30-minute virtual interview with a program member, or 2) their application into the program has not been accepted.
-The application fee is non-refundable, except in instances when an applicant is denied admission without an interview.
 Following a completed application and interview, offers of admission will be made on a rolling basis until the enrollment maximum is reached.